Children less sick from COVID-19, but still spread the virus

 But that doesn't mean infants, toddlers and teens are not carriers for the new coronavirus, which jumped from animals to humans in central China at the end of last year.

-Experts estimate that the true number of infections – many with mild or no symptoms – is far higher.
+Experts estimate that the true number of infections – many with mild or no symptoms – is far higher than the official statistics.

 “What we don't know is how much these asymptomatic or mildly symptomatic kids transmit,” he told AFP.
 “This is key to understanding their role in the epidemic.”